AC34/vim-scaffold/README.md

 Introduction
 ---------------------------------------------
-Moderniize your vim with modern settings and additional functionalities with this plugin.
+Common settings and additional functionalities in one plugin, to get started with vim.
-By using this plugin, you'll benefit from shortening your .vimrc file and you be given some additinal functionalities.

 Currently implemented functionalities and settings are as follows:
 - Functionalities
   - searching
-    - automatic highglight of some trivial files when they open
+    - automatic searching of some trivial files when they open (This is to jump through content lines by n and N keys,instead of manually moving by k,l) (e.g. files like .bashrc)
-    - key mapping of &lt;Leader&gt;h for highlihgt search
+				(You don't need this when you move with tagbars etc)
+    - switching highlight search on/off with &lt;Leader&gt;g
   - folding
     - automatic folding level(columns) adjustment
   - indenting
 	  - automatic tabstop update

-- Settings(enabled)(only if supported)

-  look at sample vimrc file for more detail
+- Common settings to get started with(enabled)(only if supported) look at sample vimrc file for more detail
 [![sample vimrc](https://img.shields.io/badge/Sample-.vimrc-10B07A)](https://github.com/AC34/vim-scaffold/blob/master/samples/.vimrc)
   - incremental search